 Wesleyan College is committed to equal education and full participation for all students.
 Disability Resources, located within the Academic Center on the ground floor of the Olive Swann Porter Building, is committed to supporting students with disabilities.
 The Assistant Dean of Academic Resources serves as the Coordinator of Disability Resources and oversees the implementation of disability related programs and services.

 If a student with a disability wishes to receive an accommodation, it is the responsibility of the student to inform the Coordinator of Disability Resources and request an accommodation by completing the Disability Services Request Form.
 The student must provide current documentation from a qualified licensed professional as soon as possible prior to when accommodations are desired.
 The documentation should include the specific diagnosis attributing to the disability, how the diagnosis was determined, and effects the disability will have on the student's collegiate life.
 Students may request a Wesleyan College Disability Services Verification Form on which a licensed professional can provide this information.

-If the documentation meets the requirements as stated in the Disability Services guidelines, the Director will approve reasonable accommodations and notify the student in writing of this approval.
-If the documentation does not meet the requirements, additional information or contact with the medical professional may be required.
-The student is then expected to identify herself and present documentation, provided by the Office of Student Disability Services, to the appropriate staff or faculty member within the first week of the semester to determine a contract for which the accommodations will be administered.
-The student will then return the contract to the Office of Disability Services within the first two weeks of the semester.
-Accommodations that decrease the integrity of a course or activity on campus will not be approved.
+If the submitted documentation meets the requirements, the Coordinator of Disability Resources will approve reasonable accommodations and notify the student of this approval.
+If the documentation does not meet the requirements, the Coordinator of Disability Resources will inform the student that additional information or contact with the medical professional is required.
+Once approval of the accommodation request has been obtained from the Coordinator of Disability Resources, the student is expected to identify herself and present the documentation provided by Disability Resources to the appropriate staff or faculty member as soon as possible.
+The student is then expected to meet with the appropriate staff or faculty member to determine how accommodations will be administered.
+The student will then return the paperwork to Disability Resources in order to finalize the accommodations.